ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

-Code book for "getting and cleaning data"
+Code book
 ==========

-This code book would describe
+This code book is for "getting and cleaning data".
+It would describe
 * the variables,
 * the data, and
 * any transformations or work that is performed to clean up the data